Skip to main content

 What is a peer group?

 A peer group consists of schools that share the same quintile, phase (primary, secondary, or combined), and province.
-This means a Quintile 2 primary school in the Western Cape is compared only to other Quintile 2 primary schools in the Western Cape.
-This approach ensures schools are measured against others facing similar resource constraints and serving similar communities.
+A Quintile 2 primary school in the Western Cape is only compared to other Quintile 2 primary schools in the Western Cape.
+This way, schools are measured against others facing similar resource constraints and serving similar communities.
+For pass rate comparisons, phase is not used as a dimension (since only secondary and combined schools write matric) — pass rates are compared within the same quintile and province.

 How percentiles work

 Within each peer group, we calculate where a school falls for measurable indicators like the learner-to-educator ratio.
 If a school has a "lower L:E ratio than 80% of similar schools", it means 80% of schools in the same peer group have a higher (less favourable) ratio.
-Note: the L:E ratio includes all staff classified as educators (teachers, HODs, deputy principals, principals) — it is not the same as actual class size.
+The L:E ratio includes all staff classified as educators, including principals, HODs, and deputy principals.
+It is not the same as actual class size.
 The percentile is displayed as a visual bar showing the school's position among its peers.

 What we measure — and what we cannot

 With current EMIS data, we can compare learner-to-educator ratios within peer groups.
-This is a resource indicator — it reflects staffing levels, not teaching quality or actual class sizes.
-The ratio counts all staff classified as educators, including those in management or support roles who may not teach classes directly.
+This is a resource indicator: it reflects staffing levels, not teaching quality or actual class sizes.
+The ratio counts all staff classified as educators, including those in management who may not teach classes directly.
 We also display NSC matric pass rates for secondary and combined schools, compared within quintile-based peer groups.

 What happens when a peer group is small?